 The Last Word

 In summary, Canada is a friendly nation for fans of sports betting and online gambling.
 The availability of wagering varies from province to province and the legality of international betting sites is very much a legal grey area, but generally Canada is a good place to live as a gambler or sports fan.

-Today, most provinces offer at least a handful of legal sports betting and online gaming options.
+Today, most provinces offer at least a handful of legal Canada sports betting and options.
 Whether it’s parlay-style wagers, online casino games or online lottery tickets, most Canadians have choices.

 One area in which there is still significant room for improvement is in the sports betting options offered by provincial governments.
 Every province with legal sports betting is dominated by a single, state-authorized monopoly provider.

-The odds and bonuses offered by licensed providers are not competitive with unlicensed offshore betting sites.
-The Canadian government would see a significant uptake in gamblers choosing licensed betting sites if it would relax some of its gaming laws to allow for more competition among domestic providers.
+The betting odds and deposit bonuses offered by licensed Canadian sports betting sites are not competitive with unlicensed offshore online sportsbooks.
+The Canadian government would see a significant uptake in gamblers choosing licensed betting sites if it would relax some of its gambling laws to allow for more competition among domestic providers.